Bare-nosed or Common Wombat (Vombatus Ursinus)

 The Southern Hairy-nosed Wombat is considered Near Threatened and its population is highly fragmented and declining across semi-arid parts of South Australia, with just a few records in Western Australia and NSW.

-The Common Wombat, once widespread throughout southern Australia, is now found in parts of eastern NSW, Victoria, south-eastern South Australia and Tasmania.
-It’s also an IUCN species of Least Concern.
+The Bare-nosed or Common Wombat, once widespread throughout southern Australia, is now found in parts of eastern NSW, Victoria, south-eastern South Australia and Tasmania.
+The name implies there are a lot around but in truth they're in decline, although they're listed by the IUCN as a species of Least Concern.

 Wombats inhabit a variety of habitats – forests, alpine mountains, heathlands and coastal shrublands.
-The Common Wombat prefers wetter forested areas, whereas the Southern Hairy-nosed Wombat lives in more arid regions.
+The Bare-nosed Wombat prefers wetter forested areas, whereas the Southern Hairy-nosed Wombat lives in more arid regions.

 All wombat species live in burrows, often creating complex networks of burrows with tunnels and chambers that can extend up to 150m in radius.